Mauroskyer/Mauroskyer/README.md

 ###  About me

-- 🎓 I’m currently learning React Native and TypeScript.
+- 🎓 I’m currently learning Django.

 - 💻 I am looking to collaborate in the development of web and mobile applications.